Non-Hermitian pseudo mobility edge in a coupled chain system: Results and Discussions

 One of the most striking features of the eigenstates of our model under OBC or MBC is the presence of both (skin) localized and extended states.
-This is evident from the sharp color contrast from the IPRs.
-A cluster of eigenstates under either OBC or MBC are more localized than others in a finite range of the interchain coupling.
+This is evident from the sharp color contrast from their IPRs.
+A cluster of eigenstates under either OBC or MBC are more localized than others in a finite range of the interchain coupling $V$.
+In Fig.~\ref{fig:state_profiles}, we present the spatial distribution of right eigenstates defined as

+for certain $V$ under both OBC and MBC.
+Note that the directional localization of some states towards one boundary for different asymmetric parameter $\gamma$ is a clear signature of NHSE, while the relation between a seemingly preferred direction indicated by $\gamma$ and the actual localization direction may not be trivial~\cite{li2022direction}.
 We also observe that the amount of localized eigenstates increases (decreases) when the interchain coupling is tuned up for OBC (MBC).
-Moreover, as these skin localized modes can coexist with extended states, we claim the NHSE-induced mobility edge on the complex energy plane for such coupled chain system.
-Noting the difference between non-Hermitian localization and Anderson localization, we do not expect the suppression of transport of local excitations in our system.
-Instead, with finite amounts of skin localized modes in the mobility edge phase, directional amplification is expected~\cite{Wanjura2020,xue2021,Li2021response}.
-This is the reasoning behind the term ``pseudo mobility edge" we adopted here.
+Moreover, as these skin localized modes can coexist with extended states, we claim the NHSE-induced mobility edge (ME) on the complex energy plane for such coupled chain system.
+We note that there is a major difference between ME of non-Hermitian skin localization observed in our model under OBC and ME of Anderson localization in a disordered HN chain under PBC.
+We do not expect the suppression of transport of local excitations in our system.
+Instead, with the presence of skin localized modes in the mobility edge phase, directional amplification is expected for signal frequencies matched with those energies~\cite{McDonald2018,Wanjura2020,xue2021,Li2021response}.
+This is the reasoning behind the term ``pseudo mobility edge'' we adopted here.
 Another observation is that when $V$ is large, all eigenstates are localized under OBC, while the localization of states eventually vanishes under MBC.
 This reconfirms our previous interpretation at large $V$ in terms of effective HN chains without (with) boundary couplings for OBC (MBC).

 Last but importantly, we investigate the scaling of IPRs versus the system size under OBC and MBC.
 To further distinguish between (skin) localized and extended states in our model, we study the maximum, minimum and average of IPRs, which are defined as